By Evan J. Smith

 As mentioned above, anyone with aftermarket engine parts, including something as simple as a cold-air intake, should consider a custom tune.
 “Basically, appreciable gains with a cold-air kit require a larger mass air section,” Justin explained.
 “So once you do that, you have to tune the computer to deal with the extra airflow.
 We’re remapping the mass air transfer function so the computer knows how much air is getting to the engine.
 The car can’t properly compensate on its own, and that’s where the science and art come in to play.
 And that’s where a custom tune really maximizes performance,” Justin explained.
 He also added that exhaust modifications such as mufflers don’t necessarily require tuning, but adding long-tube headers will require minor tuning.

 VMP Performance offers SCT and HP Tuners software and hardware.
-And VMP offers a few levels of tuning, from basic plug-and-play tunes to full custom tunes that can be done at the shop in New Smyrna Beach, Florida, or remotely using the Internet.
+And VMP offers a few levels of tuning, from basic plug-and-play tunes to full custom tunes.
+Tuning can be done at the shop in New Smyrna Beach, Florida, or remotely using the Internet.

 One of the most common mods amongst Mustang owners is a cold-air kit and tune.
 “We typically see gains of 25-30 horsepower on a 2015-17 Mustang with these mods,” he stated.
 “Plus you get all the improvements in feel and drivability.
-Typical gains with our Gen2R and Gen3 VMP superchargers can be as much as 200-300 horsepower on a 5.0 L Coyote.
-And we’ve gone well past 1,000 rear wheel horsepower on some applications.”
+Gains with our Gen2R and Gen3 VMP superchargers can be as much as 200-300 horsepower on a 5.0 L Coyote.
+We’ve gone well past 1,000 rear wheel horsepower on some applications.”

 “Of course, a more heavily modified vehicle requires more data logging.
-Data logging also allows us to evaluate the running condition of the engine and know if the parts are working properly.
-The latter is helpful when diagnosing a problem.
+Data logging also allows us to evaluate the running condition of the engine.
+It lets us know if the parts are working properly.
+This is helpful when diagnosing a problem.
 Basically, we can tune any car as long as the car is in good mechanical condition.”